nerdfiles/syntactic/README.md

 #Syntactic

-Port of the [Syntactic Engine](http://syntactic.omershapira.com/) build for lexical categorization; from Java to Python.
+Java to Python Port of the [Syntactic Engine](http://syntactic.omershapira.com/) built for lexical categorization.

 ##Purpose